Supporting educators and learners

 This provides a single framework through which we will evaluate, manage and improve the quality of education and training for all healthcare learners.

-Trainee mentors must document their activities and collect evidence to support the performance and knowledge and understanding criteria from the National Occupational Standard LSILADD07 Facilitate individual learning and development.
-Trainees can use either the portfolio format or the evidence recording form to complete this part of the programme.
+Trainee mentors must document their activities and collect evidence to support the performance criteria and knowledge and understanding criteria from the National Occupational Standard LSILADD07: Facilitate individual learning and development.
+Trainees can use either the portfolio format or the evidence recording form to complete this part of the training.

 Educational supervision involves overall supervision and management of a specified trainee’s educational progress during a programme (or series of periods of training), as opposed to a single period of training.
 Educational Supervisors are responsible for ensuring that trainees are making the necessary practice‐based and educational progress, through the use of appraisals and review meetings.

 The Educational Supervisor is responsible for the trainee’s Educational Agreement or plan, including formal assessment and sign off.

 They should have an understanding of the range of learning, assessment and support opportunities for learning in the workplace, work collaboratively with colleagues to monitor and support the trainee's progression and foster learner autonomy.

 They should also be able to identify and support trainees in difficulty, including interfacing with employment performance management procedures.

 The School of Medicines Optimisation and Faculty of Medicine and Health, University of Leeds, have developed a new event which is primarily for pharmacists and pharmacy technicians supporting pre-registration trainees, however it will be useful to tutors of all pharmacy trainees.

 The day comprises presentations and workshops designed to enable people to share ideas and experiences.
 The aims of the day are to familiarise pre-registration pharmacist tutors and trainers with the programme and their role and to provide a forum for tutors and trainers to share experiences, expertise and clarify issues relating to the programme.